The 22 Best Money Making Apps For Android or iPhone Devices (2019)

 Ebates also will allow you to be one of the first people to find the latest deals, free shipping offers, and gift cards.
 Shop at their “Double Cash Back Stores” and earn twice as much while you’re at it.

 Paribus is a cash back app from Capital One that has helped users save a total of $29 million since they launched.
-Their a bit different than the average app on this list, so we recommend you add them to your portfolio.
+They're a bit different than the average app on this list, so we recommend you add them to your portfolio.

 A unique way this app works is by tracking confirmation emails in your inbox.
 It will scan the internet for price changes, and in the case they find a better deal, they will notify you and even fight to you a refund.